-by E. Katie Gammill, AKC Multi-Group Judge
+by E. Katie Gammill, Exhibition Editor, Multi-Group AKC Judge

 See the puppy that catches your eye?
 Look again.
 It’s symmetrical, “no one thing out of place.”
 Look for that balance in every breed you judge.

 Head to neck proportions are very important when judging dogs.
 From the tip of the nostril to the occipital bone should be the same length as the occipital bone to the shoulder.
 If it is, the legs will ALWAYS be beneath the dog where they should be.
 If these proportions are not equal, nature will adjust or balance the dog to make it more efficient and symmetrical.
 The word “balance” is used by many people without understanding the meaning or repercussions.
 Balance is adjusting one end of the dog to balance with the other to make the dog more “Symmetrical”.
 Symmetry is “No one thing out of place.”

 Most body faults come from lack of balance between the head and neck properties.
 If the neck is shorter, the front legs will fall further forward on the thoracic rib cage.
 This rib cage will narrow as it nears the front.
 This will put the legs on the “narrow” part of the rib cage, thus leaving big pockets behind each elbow.
 In turn, nature will make the dog pad, flip, wing, or bow in front to keep the rear end from running over the front legs that do not move out properly - a good reference tool is “toe beneath nose.”